dogweather/forkful/content/en/dart/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?
-Calculating a date in the future or past is a common task for programmers, dealing with scheduling, reminders, or any feature that depends on date calculations.
-Understanding how to manipulate dates is crucial for backend systems, user interfaces, and data analysis, especially for those transitioning to Dart and looking to implement temporal logic efficiently.

 ## How to:
 Dart provides robust support for date manipulation through its `DateTime` class.
 Here's how you can calculate future or past dates using native Dart, without needing third-party libraries.